-- In 2017, the United States spent about \$3.5 trillion, or 18 percent of GDP, on health expenditures more than twice the average among developed countries.
-Of that \$3.5 trillion, \$1.5 trillion was directly or indirectly financed by the federal government. - The federal government spent \$121 billion on education and training programs in 2018.
-This includes early childhood, elementary, secondary, and postsecondary education, as well as job training and vocational training for veterans and others. - Examples of federal direct or indirect support for entrepreneurship, business growth, and economic development include 2.8 billion in FY2018 for the Small Business Administration, hundreds of millions in support of manufacturing, and \$116 billion in federal R&D for FY2017. - Due to poor health, education, and economic opportunities in communities across the nation, the federal government spends over \$600 billion dollars annually on programs such as food stamps, unemployment insurance, child nutrition programs, and others. - In addition, thousands of other public and private organizations are applying a wide variety of programs such as the Centers for Disease Control and Prevention's HI-5 program, the National Institute of Advanced Technology's [NIAT] Community Resilience Program, the Department of Housing and Urban Development's community block grant programs, the National Trust for Historic Preservation's Main Street America, WealthWorks, Strategic Doing, FSG's Collective Impact, the Internal Revenue Service opportunity zones, the Department of Agriculture's Rural Development Innovation Center's Rural Economic Development Innovation [REDI] initiative, the Aspen Institute's Community Strategies Group, and many more.
+- In 2021, the United States spent 18.3 percent of its gross domestic product (GDP), on health expenditures-the highest percentage in the world compared to the next closest, Germany at 12.8%, and the lowest, Denmark at .8%.5 - America invested \$795 billion in local, state, and federal money on its K-12 public schools for the 2019-2020 school year.
+That number doesn't' include the additional investments made in early childhood and postsecondary education, as well as, job training and vocational training.6 - Examples of federal direct or indirect support for entrepreneurship, business growth, and economic development include 2.8 billion in FY2018 for the Small Business Administration, hundreds of millions in support of manufacturing, and \$116 billion in federal R&D for FY2017. - Due to poor health, education, and economic opportunities in communities across the nation, the federal government spends over \$600 billion dollars annually on programs such as food stamps, unemployment insurance, child nutrition programs, and others. - In addition, thousands of other public and private organizations are applying a wide variety of programs such as the Centers for Disease Control and Prevention's HI-5 program, the National Institute of Advanced Technology's [NIAT] Community Resilience Program, the Department of Housing and Urban Development's community block grant programs, the National Trust for Historic Preservation's Main Street America, WealthWorks, Strategic Doing, FSG's Collective Impact, the Internal Revenue Service opportunity zones, the Department of Agriculture's Rural Development Innovation Center's Rural Economic Development Innovation [REDI] initiative, the Aspen Institute's Community Strategies Group, and many more.